Carme Font Paz

-Dr. Carme Font Paz is Principal Investigator of the ERC-StG project WINK, hosted at Universitat Autònoma de Barcelona, where she also teaches English literature.
+Carme Font Paz is Director of the ERC-StG project WINK, hosted at Universitat Autònoma de Barcelona, where she is tenured lecturer in the English Department.

 Helena Aguilà Ruzola